yz2919/CMEECourseWork/Week1/README.txt

 csvtospace.sh
 Can convert csv file into a space separated values file.
 !!!To convert all csv file, please bash csvtospace.sh with “”, i.e. “*.csv”!!!

+FirstBiblio.bib
+A citation for the Einstein 1905 parper.

+FirstExample.tex
+A TEX file which can create a .pdf of the article.

+CompileLaTex.sh
+Compiles LaTex with bibtex.